anonurl/anonurl-api/README.md

 `cd anonurl-api`

 ### Configurate:
-- Add your Mongo URI to "MONGO_URI" on .env file
+- Add your Mongo URI to "MONGO_URI" on enviroments variables

 ### Install all dependencies:
 `go get`